Agnico Eagle Mines (AEM)

 nullAI Analysis | Feedback

-Mr. Al-Joundi has served as the President and CEO of Agnico Eagle Mines Limited since February 2022.
-He was previously President of Agnico Eagle from 2015 to 2022, and Senior Vice President and Chief Financial Officer from 2010 to 2012.
-Prior to rejoining Agnico Eagle in 2015, Mr. Al-Joundi held various roles at Barrick Gold Corporation, including Chief Financial Officer from July 2012 to February 2015, Senior Executive Vice President from July 2014 to February 2015, and Executive Vice President from July 2012 to July 2014.
-His experience at Barrick also encompassed senior financial roles such as Senior Vice President of Capital Allocation and Business Strategy, Senior Vice President of Finance, and Executive Director and Chief Financial Officer of Barrick South America.
-Before entering the mining industry, he was Vice President, Structured Finance at Citibank, Canada.
+Mr. Al-Joundi has served as President and Chief Executive Officer of Agnico Eagle Mines Limited since February 2022.
+Previously, he was President of Agnico Eagle from 2015 to 2022, and Senior Vice President and Chief Financial Officer from 2010 to 2012.
+Prior to rejoining Agnico Eagle in 2015, Mr. Al-Joundi held various roles at Barrick Gold Corporation, including Chief Financial Officer from July 2012 to February 2015.
+He also served as Senior Executive Vice President and Executive Vice President at Barrick.
+Before Barrick, he was Vice President, Structured Finance at Citibank, Canada.

-Jamie Porter, Executive Vice President, Finance & Chief Financial Officer
+David Smith, Senior Vice President, Finance, Chief Financial Officer

 AI Analysis | Feedback